-Available Funding for Researchers: NIH CISSM Funded Pilot Awards
+Available Funding for Researchers: 2 Opportunities!

-These 2-year grants of up to $80,000 (total funding) are available to doctorally-prepared Registered Nurse.
+These 2-year grants of up to $80,000 (total funding) are available to doctorally-prepared Registered Nurses.
 The PI must be a new or early stage investigator.
 Investigators who are established, but are newly working in the field of sleep research, will also be considered.
 Projects must have aims aligned with Center goals of:

 - Designing and testing innovative and tailored self-management interventions to assist people across the lifespan to sleep better and simultaneously improve health, well-being, and quality of life